Soccer Tournament Rules

 Each team must have its certified team roster for approval.
 Failure to check in could result in forfeiting all games.

 - Official tournament final roster signed by the team’s club registrar, or an official US Club roster (no hand writing).

-- US Club player passes may accompany the official US Club roster incase needed.
+- US Club player passes may accompany the official US Club roster incase needed but not required.